chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 These operators do not behave like those on `IEnumerable<T>`, they use _immediate execution_.

-**Caution.** It is not because something is possible, that you should use it even less abuse it.
-First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` therefore might have problems understanding your code, second, the result will always be less performant than hand-written code, and lastly C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
-Nevertheless, there are situations where a piece of code written in query syntax is much more readable.
+**Caution.** It is not because something is possible, that you should use it, even less abuse it.
+First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` and might have problems understanding your code, second, the result will always be less performant than hand-written code, and lastly C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
+Nevertheless, there are situations where a piece of code written in query syntax is much more readable, therefore easier to maintain.
+Finally, it is still a good exercise to do before moving to the new `Maybe<T>` type.

 #### `Select`
 `Select` allows to transform the enclosed value with a given selector: